ya55en/streamlit-cookies/README.md

 ### The problem

-The issue is that the python script gets rerun all the time, again and again.
+The issue is that the python script gets re-run constantly, all the time.

-If we guard the `Streamlit.setComponentValue(result)` call (`streamlit_cookies/frontend/src/index.ts:53`) remembering the last `result` value and only calling it if the value has changed, still there is one redundant call which seems unavoidable.
+If we guard the `Streamlit.setComponentValue(result)` call (`streamlit_cookies/frontend/src/index.ts:53`) remembering the last `result` value and only calling it if the value has changed, the re-runs are not endless anymore and stop after a while but still, there are at least as many redundant re-runs as the number of cookie method invocations, which is far from ideal.